 How Much Does a Camping Card Cost?

 As of 2019, a Camping Card cost $180 USD when purchased online.
 But if you get it through your campervan rental company you may receive a discount.
 We bought ours through CampEasy and it came out to $160 USD.

 It’s worth noting that while the Camping Card can be a money saver, you really should research your route ahead of time to price it out.
 We purchased it before realizing that many of the campsites weren’t right on our route, and it ended up not being cost-effective for us.

-Here’s our packing list for warmer-weather camping in Iceland.
+Here’s our camping checklist for warmer-weather camping in Iceland.
 The gear is all similar to what you’d need while camping in the US, but you’ll want to make sure everything is weatherproof and well insulated!

 Tent: The most important feature in a tent while camping in Iceland is that it can handle rain and wind.
 You’ll want a waterproof rainfly and a way to stake the tent down to prevent it from blowing away.
 If you’re renting a campervan, you can skip packing this.